 A seasoned pan is much easier to clean.

 Try to avoid harsh detergents or scourers when cleaning.
-You might want to try using salt to clear away the residue.
+A stiff nylon brush is useful.

 Always make sure your pan is dry before storing it.